milesp20/intel_nuc_led/contrib/nuc_wmi/README.md

 ### NUC 12 Quirks

-* `NUC12_RETURN_VALUE`: This `quirks mode` changes the process of the return value for the `query_led_color_type` WMI method for the initial production NUC 12 BIOS.
-In the initial production NUC 12 BIOS, the implementation for this WMI method does not follow the spec and returns an integer representation instead of a bitmap represention value for the color type.
+* `NUC12_RETURN_VALUE`: This `quirks mode` changes the processing of the return value for the `query_led_color_type` and `query_led_indicator_option` WMI method for the initial production NUC 12 BIOS.
+In the initial production NUC 12 BIOS, the implementation of these WMI methods does not follow the spec and returns an integer representation instead of a bitmap represention value for their respective values.

   In order to determine whether or not you need to enable this `quirks mode`, you can run `nuc_wmi-query_led_color_type` for the `Power Button LED` and it should report itself as a `RGB-color` color type and not a `Dual-color Blue / White`